ComradeCold/MiniMechazilla/README.md

 # MiniMechazilla
-Mini Mechazilla
-Was made as a acadecim project
+Mini Mechazilla was made as a acadecim project